panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 Now `middle` and `middleItem` variables exists solely in the scope that uses the variables.
 They have a minimal lifetime and lifespace, and it is easier to reason about them.

-## 3. As close as possible to usage
+## 3. Close to usage

 Sometimes, especially if your code block or function body has a lot of statements, you might want to declare all the variables at the top of the scope.

 However, I find the opposite practice more useful: try to declare the variable as close as possible to the usage statement.
 This way, you won't have to guess: *Hey, I see the variable declared here, but... where is it used?*

 ## 4. Good naming means easy reading

-I know you've probably read already a lot about good naming of variables, so I'll keep it short and to the point.
+You've probably read already a lot about good naming of variables, so I'll keep it short and to the point.

 From the multitude of rules that you can apply to have a good variable name, I distinguish 2 the most important ones.